 5 things to know this week in life sciences: Week of Dec.
 21

-With approval of Moderna’s COVID-19 vaccine last week for emergency use, many of us are looking forward to getting vaccinated with the hope that it will help us return to a more normal life.
-While looking forward, this is also a good time to reflect on the decades of work that laid the groundwork for this lightning fast vaccine development effort, as the ...
-READ MORE >
+With approval of Moderna’s COVID-19 vaccine last week for emergency use, many of us are looking forward to getting vaccinated.
+But this is also a good time to reflect on the decades of work that laid the groundwork for this lightning fast vaccine development effort. … READ MORE >

 CHART OF THE DAY: Vaccine doses for the global population

-With the U.S. Food and Drug Administration set to review Pfizer and BioNTech’s COVID-19 vaccine this week for emergency use authorization and Moderna’s vaccine next week, we have passed the “if” phase of questions around the vaccine.
-Now, the focus turns to the “when and how” of distribution.
-The United States expects to have enough COVID-19 vaccines ...
-READ MORE >
+With the U.S. Food and Drug Administration set to review Pfizer and BioNTech’s COVID-19 vaccine this week for emergency use authorization and Moderna’s vaccine next week, we have passed the “if” phase of questions around a COVID-19 vaccine and are now in the midst of determining the “when and how” of vaccine distribution. … READ MORE >